Skip to content

 Warning

 Not all the SQL databases support the DISTINCT ON fields equally, for example, mysql has has that limitation whereas postgres does not.
 Be careful to know and understand where this should be applied.
+You can mitigate this by providing no argument (filter applies on all columns).

 Returns a QuerySet that will “follow” foreign-key relationships, selecting additional related-object data when it executes its query.